Katana Monouchi The hitting part on the sword blade you should know

 The Katana is a very traditional weapon.
 If you happen to be a sword enthusiast, then chances are you are aware of the many parts of a typical katana.
 One of them is Monouchi.
 So, what is Monouchi in a katana?

-Monouchi: An Important Part Of The Katana Blade
+What is Monouchi (物打)?
+An Important Part Of The Katana Blade

-A traditional katana or Japanese sword blade is divided into three parts.
+Functionality speaking, A traditional Japanese sword blade can be divided into three parts.
 And each has its unique function.
-Monouchi is the latter third of the blade, right below the yokote.
-It's used for hitting targets.
+Monouchi 物打 is the latter third of the blade, right below the yokote, roughly to the middle of the blade.
+In traditional Japanese martial arts like Kendo or Iaido, Monouchi is the "Killing zone"

 Even though all schools of thought agree that the hitting region is the Monouchi, there are some nuanced differences.
 For example, some schools of thought will hit with the latter third of the Monouchi.